Barber County Health Department Monthly Schedule

 Tuesday pm- Footcare

-Every 2nd week on Friday Footcare in Kiowa
+Every 2nd week on Monday Footcare in Kiowa

 Family Planning Clinic- once a month (day varies)